facebook

 Although galvanised steel is low maintenance, proper care extends its lifespan even further.

-• Repair exposed areas using zinc-rich paint
+• Repair exposed areas using zinc-rich paint.

-• Minimize prolonged exposure to harsh chemicals
+• Avoid prolonged exposure to harsh chemicals where possible.

 Preventive maintenance helps maintain corrosion resistance and appearance over time.
+Learn more about what affects steel durability.

 Final Thoughts